-Lake Erie College having received provisional ARC-PA and Ohio Board of Regents accreditation, and pending final approval from the Higher Learning Commission, will admit its first cohort of students for its inaugural Physician Assistant class in 2014.
+Lake Erie College has received provisional ARC-PA and Ohio Board of Regents accreditation and final approval from the Higher Learning Commission, admited its first cohort of students for its inaugural Physician Assistant class in May 2014.
 Students who successfully complete the program will be awarded a Master of Science in Physician Assistant Studies (M.S.P.A.S.) degree.

-Physician assistants work in all areas of medicine, including family medicine, emergency medicine, surgery, and psychiatry.
+Physician assistants work in all areas of medicine, including family medicine, emergency medicine, surgery and psychiatry.
 The work of physician assistants depends in large part on their specialty and what their supervising physician needs them to do.
-His/her specific duties and the extent to which he/she must be supervised by physicians and surgeons differ from state to state.
+Their specific duties and the extent to which they must be supervised by physicians and surgeons differ from state to state.